dnnxl/dnnxl.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Seminar on "A Computer Vision and Deep Learning-Based System for Multi-Object Tracking with Drones in Precision Agriculture" at the Colaboratorio Nacional de Computación Avanzada (CNCA) of Centro Nacional de Alta Tecnología (CeNAT).
+Gave a seminar on "A Computer Vision and Deep Learning-Based System for Multi-Object Tracking with Drones in Precision Agriculture" at the Colaboratorio Nacional de Computación Avanzada (CNCA) of Centro Nacional de Alta Tecnología (CeNAT).